4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
 **CAUSION**: Use Rev A2 for MX, flipped transistor in A1.
 SMK and ALPS Rev A1 does not have this issue.
-Revision B is currently being prototyped and adds rotary encoder support, underglow and buzzer.
+Revision B is currently being prototyped and adds rotary encoder support, underglow and buzzer. **Revision B is currently untested.**

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk-config